ihermandev/format-watcher/README.md

 The first argument passed to the `FormatWatcher` constructor is the format string to be applied to the text, the second argument is the character to be used as a placeholder in the format string.

-In order to obtain the formatted or raw input you can call `currentInput` and `rawInput` accordingly via `FormatWatcher` instance.
+In order to obtain the formatted or raw input `String` you can call `currentInput` and `rawInput` accordingly via `FormatWatcher` instance.
 ```kotlin
 formatter.currentInput